Living in Martinique

 When we asked people living in Martinique what life is like and how people spend their time, they said:

 "Living in Martinique as an expat or digital nomad can be a rewarding experience.
 The island is known for its stunning beaches, lush rainforests, and vibrant culture.
 Expats and digital nomads can enjoy the laid-back atmosphere, friendly locals, and delicious cuisine.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 Martinique also offers a wide range of activities, from snorkeling and diving to hiking and exploring the island's many attractions.
-With its excellent infrastructure and reliable internet, Martinique is an ideal destination for digital nomads looking to work remotely," wrote a member in Martinique.
+With its excellent infrastructure and reliable internet, Martinique is an ideal destination for digital nomads looking to work remotely," wrote one member in Martinique.

 Is there a lot of crime in Martinique?